meijinn/meijinn.github.io/page/5about.md

 (I like baseball the most.)
 <br />
 <br />
-I like reading manga, playing Lego and some video games.
+I like reading manga, playing Lego and excercising at gyms.

 ## Contact